Sienci-Labs/gsender/README.md

 ### 1.4.9 (August 1, 2024)
 - Fix for time remaining converting timestamps incorrectly
 - Firmware groups now always emitted to UI on connection
-- Reduced situations where error 1 should appear on connection
+- Reduced situations where error 1 should appear on connection or homing
-- Alterations to Almill default profile for Z speeds
+- Alterations to Altmill default profile for Z acceleration
--
+- Enabling rotary mode for grblHAL now disables homing, and disabling rotary mode restores your previous homing value
+- Updated Longmill HAL A axis travel resolution for compiled microstepping value
+- Main window should no longer be focused on load file dialog

 ### 1.4.8 (July 11, 2024)
 - Added Altmill profiles